tagay1n/yadisk-client/README.md

 # Yandex Disk client

-Simple wrapper for interaction with Yandex.Disk that covers required for Monocorpus functionality.
+Simple wrapper for interaction with Yandex.Disk that covers functionality required for Monocorpus.